Pitch Up & Peace Out – best Cornish campsites

 GOOD TO KNOW: Troytown farm is the only dairy farm on the Isles of Scilly and you can buy their own milk, butter, clotted cream and legendary ice cream in the site shop.

-COVID UPDATE: Please do not travel to Scilly if you or anyone in your bubble has or is showing symptoms.
-Currently full for camping pitches between 18th July and 1st September.
-Taking bookings for dates between 4th and 18th July and after 1st September.
+2021 COVID UPDATE: Please do not travel to Scilly if you or anyone in your bubble has or is showing symptoms.
+Open from 12 April, currently full for camping pitches full from 29th May to 4th June and from 7th July to 30th August 2021.

 NOT GOT YOUR OWN KIT?
 Try these:

 Luxurious Bell Tents & Yurts, wonderfully furnished, providing the comforts of a hotel in a natural setting – which in this case is your choice of campsite within 15 miles of St Ages – yes, you choose where, and they set it up for you.
 Raised beds & mattresses, linen & quality furnishings.
 They can also include camping furniture, a fully stocked kitchen box with stove, fuel, BBQ, plates, bowls, cutlery, glassware, pots & pans, utensils – everything you need to cook-up an alfresco feast.

 GOOD TO KNOW: Ysella offer packages which start from just a 4m bell tent right the way up to an entire village of tents for a party or wedding (you might not be able to do that this summer, but still, handy to know).
 Check in and check out is more like a hotel, so less lazing in bed, but also a lot less set up and clearing away!